 3.)
 Big Group

-The group meets once a week (Tuesdays 7-8:30pm) at Harwich Community Center, 100 Oak Street Harwich, MA.
+The Lower Cape Group meets once a week (Tuesdays 7-8:30pm) at Harwich Community Center, 100 Oak Street Harwich, MA.
+The Upper Cape Group meetings on Wednesday nights at 6:30 pm at Quaker Meetinghouse Community Building, 6 Quaker Road, East Sandwich.
 Ukulele players should know the basic 8 Chords- G-A-C-D-F-Em-Am-Dm.
 If you never have played before, we suggest that you join the small group or the one to one lessons before playing in the big group.

 The group is about having fun and playing good music, harmonicas, kazoos, train whistles, various noisemakers, general silliness, and fits of laughter occur at any practice or show.
 We have been described as Hee Haw but with ukuleles.

-If you want to see what the group is all about, you are welcome to come and watch us play at the Community Center anytime.
+If you want to see what the group is all about, you are welcome to come and watch us play anytime.
 You will have fun guaranteed!